 Some examples of how major social media sites dealt with posts trying to publicize that an individual, Esar Met, has been wrongly imprisoned for the past 12+ years in Utah.

 1) Bitcointalk is a popular digital currency site.
 No posts on Esar Met were ever removed by moderators on that site circa 2014 to 2017.
-Many people on the site were helpful.
+Many people on the site were helpful, especially when they were given a financial incentive to be helpful.

 2) Websleuths is a popular ‘crime’ website.
 Numerous posts on the Hser Ner Moo murder case were deleted by moderators.
 One moderator messaged that they were from Salt Lake City and they could state for a fact that Esar Met got a fair trial.
 They were not willing to discuss the evidence.